dapr/dapr/samples/1.hello-world/README.md

 1. Install dependencies: `npm install`.
 This will install `express` and `body-parser`, dependencies that are shown in our `package.json`.

-2. Run Node.js app with Actions: `actions run --app-id mynode --app-port 3000 node app.js`.
+2. Run Node.js app with Actions: `actions run --app-id mynode --app-port 3000 --port 3500 node app.js`.
 This should output text that looks like the following, along with logs:

 ```
 Starting Actions with id mynode on port 3500
 ...
 ```
+**Note**:  The Actions `--port` with the `run` command is optional, and if not supplied a random port is generated.

 ## Step 4 - Post Messages to your Service